janetkarpenske/minimal-map-exercise/README.md

 ## Basic usage steps

-- Setup local environment
+- Setup local environment by downloading .zip file and extracting.
+- Run command "npm install" in terminal to install
-- Run the dev server
+- Run the dev server with command "npm run start"
 - Troubleshoot issues, test in browser
 - Repeat as necessary until no issues remain
 - Success!